Nonlinear Transformations Against Unlearnable Datasets: Experimental Evaluation

-\textbf{Error-maximizing~\citep{DBLP:journals/corr/abs-2106-10807}:} According to the study \cite{DBLP:journals/corr/abs-2106-10807}, the lowest test accuracy of the model trained on the unlearnable CIFAR-10 data created by the error-maximizing approach is 6.25\%.
+\textbf{Error-maximizing~\cite{DBLP:journals/corr/abs-2106-10807}:} According to the study \cite{DBLP:journals/corr/abs-2106-10807}, the lowest test accuracy of the model trained on the unlearnable CIFAR-10 data created by the error-maximizing approach is 6.25\%.
 Our goal is to demonstrate that this dataset is still learnable by achieving a test accuracy of 85\%.
-Table \ref{t:6} shows that the nonlinear transformations used are similar to the ones for unlearnable CIFAR-10 images crafted by Deepconfuse.
-Table \ref{fig:emaxarchitectur} presents the specifications of the model architecture used in this case.
-We chose the VGG16 model with pretrained ImageNet weights from the Keras Applications as the baseline model.
-Then, we added eight FC layers to the model.
-We trained the model for 80 epochs with a learning rate of 0.008, resulting in a test accuracy of 92.17\%.
+The model obtained using our approach resulted in a test accuracy of 90.75\%.
 The linear separable technique was only able to obtain a model with test accuracy of 75.57\%.

-\textbf{Synthetic~\citep{yu2021indiscriminate}:} The model trained on unlearnable CIFAR-10 examples crafted by the synthetic approach achieved a test accuracy of 13.54\% reported in~\cite{yu2021indiscriminate}.
+\textbf{Synthetic~\cite{yu2021indiscriminate}:} The model trained on unlearnable CIFAR-10 examples crafted by the synthetic approach achieved a test accuracy of 13.54\% reported in~\cite{yu2021indiscriminate}.
 However, we demonstrate that these seemingly unlearnable CIFAR-10 examples from the synthetic approach are indeed learnable, achieving an 88\% test accuracy with appropriate nonlinear transformations.
-Applying the same transformations used in the Deepconfuse and error-maximizing approaches, along with utilizing the built-in ImageDataGenerator from Keras on both the training and validation datasets, we trained the model with similar attributes as the error-minimizing approach (with the addition of a shear range of 0.4).
-The model architecture is detailed in Table \ref{fig:synarchitecture}.
-Training the model for 40 epochs with a learning rate of 0.007 resulted in an 88.20\% test accuracy, a 92.73\% validation accuracy, and a 93.48\% training accuracy.
 Conversely, training the same model without nonlinear transformations led to a 42.7\% test accuracy.
 Since the synthetic approach involves class-wise perturbations, the linear separability technique is reported to be effective in the breaking synthetic approach~\cite{DBLP:journals/corr/abs-2305-19254}.
 This fact is confirmed by the test accuracy of 87.9\% we obtained after employing OPA.